-In my last blog I talked about the behaviours that can help create a climate of collaboration between two (or more) people.
+In my last blog I talked about the behaviours that can help create a climate of collaboration between people.
 In this final blog about collaborative challenge, I am going to focus on the behaviours that enable us to challenge effectively.

 There are two basic ways to challenge – you either push your alternative ideas at another person, or you ask them questions to challenge their thinking.
 Huthwaite International research has shown that pushing alternative ideas only really works when you are in a position of power or authority – hence the need to establish your credibility with the other person first.
 Disagreeing with someone is not necessarily a bad thing – indeed Huthwaite research has found that higher levels of disagreement lead to quicker decisions being taken, probably because people are not trying to be too fair and inclusive of other people’s views.
 However, just saying No does not necessarily warm you to the other person; you generally need to back up your argument with some sound reasons and how you sequence your reasons within the conversation is also important.
 If you take any proposal, even the most simple, you are likely to be able to find something that you can agree with if you break it down into its constituent parts.
 Agreeing with the part that you like, before challenging them on the part that you don’t like, is more likely to gain you a receptive audience to your argument.

 An alternative to disagreeing with an idea is to use the Testing Understanding behaviour I introduced last time.
 Now we are moving into the Pull style of challenge.
 Testing Understanding works because it makes the other person rethink what they are saying.
 It is behaviour to use with care though – when I use it on my teenage son to challenge some of his more dubious arguments I invariably get accused of trying to twist his words.